 Enough Project Internship

-As an Enough Project intern, you will become part of a dynamic organization that has provoked real change in the fight against mass atrocities.
-You will work alongside a team of driven individuals and gain practical skills and international human rights experience.
+Enough Project interns are part of a dynamic organization that has provoked real change in the fight against mass atrocities.
+Interns work alongside a team of driven individuals and gain practical skills and international human rights experience.
 Interns may help develop a campaign, attend a congressional hearing, assist in social media messaging, edit a policy report, or write for the Enough Said blog, all while helping to end genocide and crimes against humanity.

-At the Enough Project, we apply a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
-All of our departments collaborate to turn field research into policy recommendations, advocate for these changes, engage our activists, and promote these issues to the public.
-Every aspect of our work influences the rest, so whether you intern with a campaign, the communications department, or policy team, you will be making a difference.
+The Enough Project applies a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
+Enough Project interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
+All of its departments collaborate to turn field research into policy recommendations, advocate for these changes, engage activists, and promote these issues to the public.
+Every aspect of the organization’s work influences the rest, so interns make a difference whether they work with a campaign, the Communications department, or the Policy team.

-The Enough Project is a project of the Center for American Progress, or CAP, so Enough interns are part of a larger cohort of progressive interns working on a broad range of issues.
+The Enough Project is a project of the Center for American Progress, so Enough interns are part of a larger cohort of progressive interns working on a broad range of issues.
 CAP runs a comprehensive internship program that includes brown bag lunches, social events, and networking opportunities.

-Advocacy—Enough’s advocacy department coordinates outreach to the administration, Capitol Hill, and our partners.
-By working closely with the campaigns team, they help develop strategies to advance Enough’s policy agenda.
+Advocacy: Enough’s Advocacy department coordinates outreach to the administration, Capitol Hill, and the organization’s partners.
+By working closely with the campaigns teams, it helps develop strategies to advance Enough’s policy agenda.
 Advocacy interns assist in all aspects of the advocacy department’s work, including research, event planning, grassroots advocacy, and communication with activists.